Guidance on employment

 Scope of employment protection, eg gig economy, work experience

-‘Employment’ (and so ’employee’) is defined in s.68 DDA.
-It is likely to include ‘workers’ as well as employees, in accordance with cases on the Equality Act 2010 relating to the rest of the UK: see Employers, workers and beyond.
+‘Employment’ (and ’employee’) is defined in s.68 DDA.
+It is likely to include ‘workers’, in accordance with cases on the Equality Act 2010 for the rest of the UK: see Employers, workers and beyond.
 Accordingly it will extend to some self-employed people who are not ‘genuinely self-employed’ but are really part of someone else’s business.

-Various provisions extend DDA protection to people who are not employees.
+Various provisions of the DDA extend protection to people who are not ’employees’ within s.68.
 For

 “A disabled person with a speech impairment requests job advice from his local careers guidance service; he is asked to return next week when there is more time available to meet his needs, although other people, who do not have speech impairments, are being seen there and then.
 This is likely to be unlawful.”

 Para 11.5, NI Employment Code of Practice, linked above at Guidance on employment.

 Exclusion of armed forces

 As in the rest of the UK, service in the armed forces is excluded from protection (s.64(7) DDA).

 There is an organisation ‘Employers for Disability NI’: www.efdni.org